-Back-to-School Immunization Clinics - To assist parents in getting their children immunized before the start of the 2014 to 2015 school year, the Baltimore County Department of Health will provide recommended vaccines at no cost for children up to age 18 who are eligible under the Vaccines for Children program.
+Back-to-School Immunization Clinics - To assist parents in getting their children immunized before the start of the 2015 to 2016 school year, the Baltimore County Department of Health will provide recommended vaccines at no cost for children up to age 18 who are eligible under the Vaccines for Children program.
 Learn more about the clinics held August 4 to 19, the Saturday clinics and the daily walk-in clinics at the health centers that are being offered in August and September.

 Immunization is one of the best ways parents can protect their infants and children from potentially serious diseases.
 Over the years, immunization has saved millions of lives.
 Today, we can protect children younger than two years old from 14 serious diseases.
 Listed below are 14 diseases prevented by vaccines given to infants and young children: